A Guide to Running the Sud-Ouest’s Historic Pathways with Ciele Athletics

 #12: Head east along the Lachine Canal, cutting through a passageway to reach Parc Saint-Anne

-By now, you’re passing through the historic neighborhood of Griffintown.
+By now, you’re passing through the historic neighbourhood of Griffintown.
 Its origins trace back to the early 19th century when it was primarily farmland.
 Named after Mary Griffin, who obtained the lease on the land in 1804, Griffintown is another notable historic Irish part of Montreal dating back to the Industrial Revolution.
 It was known for its factories, foundries, and warehouses, becoming a significant industrial hub in Montreal.

 By the mid-20th century, deindustrialization led to economic decline and the area fell into disrepair.
 In recent years, however, Griffintown has transformed into a trendy district, highly developed with residential condominium towers designed by a bevy of Montreal architects.
 There are pockets of rich heritage here, and a lot of interesting ghost stories.